A relative version of the Turaev-Viro invariants and the volume of hyperbolic polyhedral 3-manifolds: Introduction

-In \cite[Proposition 6.14]{LY}, Luo and the author proved that any hyperbolic polyhedral metric on $(M, \mathcal T )$ with all cone angles less than or equal to $\pi$ can be smoothly deformed in the space of hyperbolic polyhedral metrics to the hyperbolic polyhedral metric with all cone angles equal to $0.$ It is expected that the space of all possible cone angles of hyperbolic polyhedral metrics on $(M,\mathcal T)$ is connected so that each hyperbolic polyhedral metric can be smoothly deformed to the hyperbolic polyhedral metric with all cone angles equal to $0.$ In \cite{Ko}, Kojima proved that every hyperbolic $3$-manifold $M$ with totally geodesic boundary admits an ideal triangulation such that each tetrahedron is either isometric to a truncated hyperideal tetrahedron or flat; and it is expected that every such $M$ admits a geometric ideal triangulation that each tetrahedron is truncated hyperideal.
+In \cite[Proposition 6.14]{LY}, Luo and the author proved that, parametrized by the cone angles, hyperbolic polyhedral metrics on $(M, \mathcal T )$ with all the cone angles less than $\pi$ form a non-empty convex open polytope.
+In particular, when the cone angles are sufficiently small, there exists a unique hyperbolic polyhedral metric with these prescribed cone angles; and any hyperbolic polyhedral metric with cone angles less than or equal to $\pi$ can be smoothly deformed in the space of hyperbolic polyhedral metrics to the hyperbolic polyhedral metric with all the cone angles equal to $0.$ It is expected that the space of all hyperbolic polyhedral metrics on $(M,\mathcal T)$ is connected so that each hyperbolic polyhedral metric can be smoothly deformed to the hyperbolic polyhedral metric with all the cone angles equal to $0.$ In \cite{Ko}, Kojima proved that every hyperbolic $3$-manifold $M$ with totally geodesic boundary admits an ideal triangulation such that each tetrahedron is either isometric to a truncated hyperideal tetrahedron or flat; and it is expected that every such $M$ admits a geometric ideal triangulation that each tetrahedron is truncated hyperideal.
 Therefore, for Kojima's ideal triangulations, if one could push the cone angles in Theorem \ref{main} from sufficiently small to $2\pi,$ then one solves Chen-Yang's Volume Conjecture\,\cite{CY} for the Turaev-Viro invariants for hyperbolic $3$-manifolds with totally geodesic boundary.

 As an immediate consequence of Theorems \ref{=} and \ref{main}, we have

 \begin{theorem} The Volume Conjecture of the relative Reshetikhin-Turaev invariants \cite[Conjecture 1.1]{WY2} is true for all pairs $(D(M),D(E))$ with sufficiently small cone angles. \end{theorem}